Kemp Lewis: 1907

 Lewis was selected All-Southern in 1907 for one of Sewanee's greatest teams.
 Sewanee lost the effective SIAA championship game to rival Vanderbilt on a double pass play then thrown near the end zone by Bob Blake to Stein Stone.
 Honus Craig then ran in the winning touchdown.
 It was just the second year of the legal forward pass.
 The trick play was cited by Grantland Rice as the greatest thrill he ever witnessed in his years of watching sports.
 Innis Brown later wrote "Sewanee in all probability had the best team in the South."

 TCU

 After graduating from Sewanee, Lewis worked for the government as an engineer.
 In 1910, he was appointed the head football coach at Texas Christian University (TCU).

 Later life and death

-Lewis move to Houston around 1939 and worked with the United States Army Corps of Engineers there until retiring in 1953.
+Lewis moved to Houston around 1939 and worked with the United States Army Corps of Engineers there until retiring in 1953.
 He died at the age of 74, on September 11, 1957, at his home in Houston.